chuanglan-international/SMS/englishAPI/README.md

 **Sample request**

 {<br/>
-    `"account"`:"I6428061",<br/> //API account, no more than 50 digits. mandatory `"password"`:"123456",<br/>  //API account corresponding to the key, contact customer service to obtain. mandatory `"msg":"`【253】你好，您的验证码是：123456",<br/> //Text message content.
-Length must not exceed 536 characters `"mobile"`:"8613011111111,8613022222222,8613033333333"<br/>//Mobile phone number, format (area code + mobile phone number), for example: 8615800000000, where 86 is China's area code，The area code does not start with 00, and 15800000000 is the real phone number to receive the SMS.
-5-20. mandatory
+    `"account"`:"I6428061", //API account, no more than 50 digits. mandatory<br/>
+    `"password"`:"123456", //API account corresponding to the key, contact customer service to obtain. mandatory<br/> `"msg":"`【253】你好，您的验证码是：123456", //Text message content.
+Length must not exceed 536 characters<br/> `"mobile"`:"8613011111111,8613022222222,8613033333333", //Mobile phone number, format (area code + mobile phone number), for example: 8615800000000, where 86 is China's area code，The area code does not start with 00, and 15800000000 is the real phone number to receive the SMS.
+5-20. mandatory<br/>
-    `"senderId"`:""<br/>//The sender displayed after the user receives the message is not supported in China or abroad, but needs to communicate with the operator in advance for registration.
-Please confirm with TIG docking personnel for details. optional
+    `"senderId"`:"" //The sender displayed after the user receives the message is not supported in China or abroad, but needs to communicate with the operator in advance for registration.
+Please confirm with TIG docking personnel for details. optional<br/>
 }<br/>
 <br/>